Drug & Alcohol Addiction Treatment Center In Midway, Utah

 Does Insurance Cover Addiction Treatment?

 Your insurance may cover all or part of your drug and alcohol treatment.
-Speak with our admissions counselor to verify coverage and confirm any out-of-pocket costs.
+You can review all of the insurance providers we’re in network with and speak with our admissions counselor to verify coverage and confirm any out-of-pocket costs.

 Does Medicaid Cover Addiction Treatment?